Raythonic/watiba/docs/watiba.md

 and finally setting the Python environment to that CWD with `os.chdir(dir)`.
 This is automatic and opaque to the user.
 The user will not see the results of the generated suffix.
 If the `echo` suffix presents a problem for the user, it can be eliminated by prefixing the leading backtick with a dash.
-The dash turns off the context track, by not suffixing the command, and so causes Watiba to lose its context.
+The dash turns off the context tracking by not suffixing the command and so causes Watiba to lose its context.
 However, the context is maintained _within_ the set of commands in the backticks just not when it returns.
 For example, **out = -\`cd /tmp && ls -lrt\`** honors the ```cd``` within the scope of that execution line, but not for any backticked commands that follow later in your code.